tim-band/geochron-at-home/readme.txt

-Copyright 2014 Jiangping He, geochron.home@gmail.com
+Copyright 2014-2023 Jiangping He, geochron.home@gmail.com and Tim Band

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF